-When a continuity event is active, messages are not routed through the Mimecast Exchange.
-Instead they are routed to a local mailbox.
-This enables users of Mimecast applications (e.g. Mimecast for Mobile, Mimecast Personal Portal, Mimecast for Mac and Mimecast for Outlook) to access their messages during the event using a webmail utility like Hermes.
+A Local Mailbox policy is used by an active Continuity Event.
+This policy is only visible if you have a continuity subscription, or your account has been setup with the Hermes webmail utility.
+With a policy configured and a continuity event is active, messages are not routed through Mimecast.
+Instead they are forwarded to a local mailbox.
+This enables users of Mimecast end user applications to access their messages during the event using a webmail utility.

-- An Administrator Console logon with access to the Administration | Gateway | Policies menu item.
+- Click on the Gateway | Policies menu item.